-The theoretical analysis provides guidance and economic intuition for the key mechanisms.
-We show how the MECR depends on different own- and cross-price elasticities of labor supply and of public childcare demand along the household-income distribution.
+Besides formally capturing the MECR concept, our theoretical analysis provides guidance and economic intuition for the key mechanisms.
+We show how the MECR depends on different own-and cross-price elasticities of labor supply and public childcare demand along the household-income distribution.
 Rich empirical evidence about these elasticities is not readily available and motivates the use of a dynamic structural model.
 In our quantitative analysis, we provide a decomposition of the MECR into its different components which is guided by this theoretical analysis.